Efficient Large Language Models: A Survey: Data-Centric Methods

-Data selection can also boost fine-tuning efficiency since only a curated subset of examples is employed to refine the model.
-This approach ensures that the adaptation process is conducted with a focus on the specific nuances intrinsic to the target domain or task, making the fine-tuning process more efficient.
-For example, Instruction Mining~\cite{cao2023instruction} presents a linear evaluation method to assess data quality in instruction-following tasks.
-It highlights the importance of high-quality data, showing that models trained with Instruction Mining-curated datasets outperform those trained on generic datasets in 42.5\% of cases.
-This underscores the significance of data quality and lays the groundwork for future improvements in instruction-following model efficacy. \citet{ivison2022data} propose to use a few unlabeled examples to retrieve similar labeled ones from a larger multitask dataset, improving task-specific model training.
-This method outperforms standard multitask data sampling for fine-tuning and enhances few-shot fine-tuning, yielding a 2-23\% relative improvement over current models.
-TS-DShapley~\cite{schoch2023data} is introduced to address the computational challenges of applying Shapley-based data valuation to fine-tuning LLMs.
+Data selection can also boost LLM fine-tuning efficiency given that only a curated subset of examples is employed to refine the model.
+For example, \citet{ivison2022data} propose to use a few unlabeled data samples to retrieve similar labeled ones from a larger multitask dataset, improving task-specific model training.
+This method outperforms standard multitask data sampling for fine-tuning and enhances few-shot fine-tuning, yielding an 2-23\% relative improvement.
+With the success of instruction tuning, many studies start focusing on the selection of high-quality instruction data to fine-tune LLMs.
+For example, Instruction Mining~\citep{cao2023instruction} presents a linear evaluation method to assess data quality in instruction-following tasks.
+It highlights the importance of high-quality data, showing that models trained with Instruction Mining-curated datasets outperform those trained on generic datasets in 42.5\% of the considered cases.
+TS-DShapley~\citep{schoch2023data} is introduced to address the computational challenges of applying Shapley-based data valuation to fine-tuning LLMs.
 It employs an efficient sampling-based method that aggregates Shapley values computed from subsets to evaluate the entire training set.
-Moreover, it incorporates a value transfer method that leverages information from a simple classifier trained using representations from the target language model.
-Low Training Data Instruction Tuning (LTD Instruction Tuning)~\cite{chen2023maybe} challenges the need for large datasets in fine-tuning, showing that less than 0.5\% of the original dataset can effectively train task-specific models without compromising performance.
+Low Training Data Instruction Tuning (LTD Instruction Tuning)~\citep{chen2023maybe} challenges the need for large datasets in fine-tuning, showing that less than 0.5\% of the original dataset is able to effectively train task-specific models without compromising performance.
 This approach enables more resource-efficient practices in data-scarce environments, combining selective data strategies with tailored training protocols for optimal data efficiency.
-AlpaGasus~\cite{chen2023alpagasus} is a model fine-tuned on a mere 9k high-quality data points, which are meticulously filtered from a larger dataset of 52k.
-It outperforms the original model trained on the full dataset and reduces training time by 5.7x, demonstrating the power of high-quality data in instruction-fine-tuning.
-LIMA~\cite{zhou2023lima} fine-tunes LLMs with a small, selected set of examples, showing strong performance and challenging the need for extensive tuning.
-It generalizes well to new tasks and, in comparisons, matches or exceedes GPT-4 in 43\% of cases, suggesting that LLMs gain most knowledge in pre-training, requiring minimal instruction tuning.
+AlpaGasus~\citep{chen2023alpagasus} is a model fine-tuned on a mere 9K high-quality data samples, which are meticulously filtered from a larger dataset of 52K.
+It outperforms the original model trained on the full dataset and reduces the fine-tuning time by 5.7x, demonstrating the power of high-quality data in instruction-fine-tuning.
+Lastly, LIMA~\citep{zhou2023lima} fine-tunes LLMs with a small, selected set of examples, showing strong performance and challenging the need for extensive tuning.
+It generalizes well to new tasks, matching or exceeding GPT-4 in 43\% of the considered cases.